hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

-3. Inversion of Control: The `config.txt` file does not have all the information that the Hedera Address Book needs ( proxy endpoints, and in the future Block Nodes).
+3. Inversion of Control: The `config.txt` file does not have all the information that the Hedera Address Book needs ( proxy endpoints, and in the future, Block Nodes).
 It has verbose information for the platform.
 Its format could be better, and it stores the account number in the memo field.
 Upon the creation and adoption of rosters in the state, `config.txt` is no longer useful.
-   The resolution is to offload this duty off the platform and allow Services to use whatever file format that suits them.
+   The resolution is to offload this duty off the platform and allow Services to use whatever file format that suits them as described earlier.

 ### Data storage